When life gives you lemons, make lemonade! At least, that's what they all say, right?

 I love this book because it teaches the importance of positive thinking through real stories of incredible transformations.

-The Secret is an incredibly inspiring book that teaches the importance of positive thinking through the law of attraction.
+The Secret is an inspiring book that teaches the importance of positive thinking through the law of attraction.
 Byrne teaches readers how to change their lives simply using the power of their minds.
 It also shares inspiring stories about many people who have used these concepts to achieve groundbreaking success in their own lives.

 Readers are encouraged to believe that anything is possible and by using the teachings in the book, they will make their biggest dreams a reality.
 The book covers how to use the secret to make more money, have better relationships and overcome health struggles.